-Vehicle fitment for both eBay standards and the ACES automotive standard is compared against target databases that represent point-in-time knowledge of vehicle configurations.
+Vehicle fitment, for both the eBay standard and the ACES automotive standard, is compared against target databases that represent point-in-time knowledge of vehicle configurations.
 These vehicle datasets are created and managed by groups of people who research vehicles and record the information in vehicle tables like the eBay MPSOV and the ACES Vehicle Configuration Database (VCDB). eBay's MVL is based directly off of the ACES VCDB.

 Since these vehicle tables are authored by aftermarket researchers, as opposed to the OEM manufacturers, they represent a "best guess" based on information that is found on the internet and in other publications.
 Although painstakingly researched by qualified professionals, because of its nature, this information is never 100% accurate.

 What all of this means is that your fitment data, regardless of the amount of resources you've put into it, has a "shelf-life".
 Just like the milk in your refrigerator.
 And the longer you go without maintaining it, the worse it gets.